 Muscle disorders.
 Conditions that cause the muscles to progressively weaken or deteriorate may cause foot drop.
 These include:

-Treatment for foot drop will depend on the specific cause.
-Early treatment may improve your chances of recovery.
+Treatment for foot drop will depend on the cause.
+Early treatment may improve chances of recovery.

 Surgery may be recommended to try to repair or decompress a damaged nerve.
-In cases where foot drop is permanent, surgery to fuse the foot and ankle joint or to transfer tendons from stronger muscles can improve gait and stability.
+In cases where foot drop is permanent, surgery to fuse the foot and ankle joint or to transfer tendons from stronger muscles may help improve gait and stability.